-A Hetas certified engineer must carry out the installation of this appliance; alternatively, your local Building Control Officer can approve the completed installation, should a non-certified engineer undertake the installation.
+An accredited competent person must carry out the installation of this appliance; alternatively, your local Building Control Officer can approve the completed installation, should a non-accredited engineer undertake the installation.
 It is an offence, under UK law, not to comply with this advice.
 Please hand these instructions to the stove user when the installation is complete.
 Leave the system ready for operation and instruct the user in the correct use of the appliance and operation of controls.